workingDog/czmlServer/readme.md

 # An Akka websocket server and a Cesium client to excersice the ScalaCZML library

-The [ScalaCZML](https://github.com/workingDog/scalaczml) is used here with a sample Akka websocket server to send a CZML document to a Cesium client, which then displays the result on the globe.
+The [ScalaCZML library](https://github.com/workingDog/scalaczml) is used here with a sample Akka websocket server to send a CZML document to a Cesium client, which then displays the result on the globe.

 ## How to use